VCTLabs/vct-web/content/articles/armv7_kernels.rst

 your needs are, ie, you can preserve an existing rootfs and manually update the bootloader and/or kernel as needed.

-If the card seems slow when running, then check top and loof for a piggy process.
-Some cards feel faster/slower depending on how they're formatted, so feel free to test some of the recommended formatting options (although the partition allignment should be fine with default fdisk, whether or not you want ext4 to use a journal and setting a specific stride option is up to personal choice).
+If the card seems slow when running, then check top and look for a piggy process (sometimes the mmc driver can be seen taking up too much cpu)..
+Some cards can feel faster or slower depending on how they're formatted, so feel free to test some of the recommended formatting options (although the partition allignment should be fine with default fdisk; whether or not you want ext4 to use a journal and setting a specific stride option is up to personal choice).